dftbplus/develguide/docs/gitworkflow.rst

      simple.
 However, you should never rebase any branches, which you have already shared with others.

-   * For more complex feature branches with multiple commits: Merge the `master` branch into your feature branch:
+   * Merging: For complex feature branches with multiple commits and expected conflicts, merge the `master` branch into your feature branch:

      #.
 Check out your feature branch::